lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee. (Default)

 [personal profile] lb_lee

-Why is it worth your time?: It's cute, short, and free!
+Why is it worth your time?: A fun realitybending story of mind joining.
+It's short, online, and free!

 lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee.
 (Default)